pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/key-concepts-in-documentary-theory.md

 <!-- Fourth & Main: Werner Herzog on filmmaking  -youtube -->
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/QxxEHlQdp78" frameborder="0" allowfullscreen></iframe>

+You can also consider how this applies to other forms of documentaries.

+<iframe src="https://player.vimeo.com/video/214023666" width="100%" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### Some more docs you should watch are: